-- Only one of the two kernels ("kernel" for single processor systems, "kernel-smp" for multiprocessor systems) needs to be installed. - The "/cross" suffix indicates that it's a package using the non-default word size, and is not part of the package name. - The list contains packages for ftp clients but no software that is allowed to operate as an ftp server on a privileged port.
+- Only one of the two kernels ("kernel" for single processor systems, "kernel-smp" for multiprocessor systems) needs to be installed on x86\64 systems.
+The other platforms have one kernel only (a SMP capable kernel with package name "kernel"). - The "/cross" suffix indicates that it's a package using the non-default word size, and is not part of the package name.